intel-analytics/ipex-llm/spark/dl/src/main/scala/com/intel/analytics/bigdl/example/keras/README.md

 -b batch_size \
 ```
 In the above commands
-* -f: The path where you put your MNIST data.
+* -f: an option to set the path where you put your MNIST data.
-* -b: The mini-batch size.
+* -b: an option to set the mini-batch size.
 It is expected that the mini-batch size is a multiple of node_number * core_number.